denaliwilson/nyc-parking-enforcement-analysis/CONGESTION_ANALYSIS.md

 ## Analysis Questions Answered

+### Dashboard Analysis
 1. ✅ Did citation volumes change after implementation?
 2. ✅ Did violations shift from congestion zone to outside areas?
 3. ✅ What violation types changed most?
 4. ✅ How did enforcement patterns change by agency?
 5. ✅ What's the revenue impact?
 6. ✅ Did time-of-day patterns shift?

+### Enhanced Report Analysis (manhattan_congestion_report.py)
+1. ✅ How did out-of-state driver behavior change in-zone vs out-of-zone?
+2. ✅ Which states contribute most to citations in each zone?
+3. ✅ What are the zone-specific citation patterns (In/Border/Out)?
+4. ✅ How did individual precincts respond to congestion pricing?
+5. ✅ What are the top violation types in each zone?
+6. ✅ How did hourly enforcement patterns change?
+7. ✅ What is the geographic distribution of impacts across Manhattan?

+## Data Coverage

+### Manhattan County Detection
+The analysis now uses **comprehensive county filtering** to capture all Manhattan citations:
+- `NEW YORK` (standard county name)
+- `NY` (abbreviation)
+- `MANHATTAN` (common name)
+- `NEW YORK COUNTY` (official name)
+- `MAN` (short form)
+- `MN` (abbreviation)

+This ensures no Manhattan citations are missed due to data entry variations.

 ## Data Sources